logux/core/README.md

 })
 ```

-If you set ID manually, log could contains action with same ID.
+If you set ID manually, log could contain action with the same ID.
 In this case log will ignore new action and pass `false` to Promise.